Cranbrook Newsletter - 2025 Term 3 Week 4

 👍PBL - Positive Behaviour for Learning👍

-This week, we looked at being Resilient!
+This week, we looked at being an Up-Stander!

 Below is the 'for families' poster of our lessons, which gives you a chance to continue these conversations at home and possibly apply them to your daily family life.